FREE WORK PLANNER

 If you don't have to pay for more, why on earth would you?

-Aldi shopping is for all the smart folks out there. 😉
+Shopping Aldi is for all the smart frugal folks out there. 😉

-Here are a few secrets you need to know so you can join in too.
+Here are a few secrets for shopping at Aldi you need to know:

-3. You’ll need to pay a quarter to use a cart at Aldi’s.
+2. You’ll need to pay a quarter to use a cart at Aldi.

 However, very occasionally you'll find an Aldi store coupon in your local paper, especially when a new store opens in your area.